rcrews/docs-website/csa/master/index.md

   with a basic Flink structure

 For advanced users:
-- Secured Flink Application Tutorial: security steps for a Flink application
+- Secured Flink Application Tutorial: enabling security features for a Flink application
 - Stateful Flink Application Tutorial: a real-time management service with a stateful Flink application

-You can find the corresponding code repository for the tutorials on GitHub at [cloudera/flink-tutorials](https://github.com/cloudera/flink-tutorials).
+See the tutorials and the corresponding reference Flink applications on GitHub at [cloudera/flink-tutorials](https://github.com/cloudera/flink-tutorials).